wabscale/bigsql/README.md

 #### Models
 The really cool thing this ORM does is dynamic model generation.
-If you already have a database with tables defined, you can just query existing tables, and jsql will generate models for you.
+If you already have a database with tables defined, you can just query existing tables, and bsql will generate models for you.

 #### Relationships
-If you have a definded foreign key relationship with another table already defined, you don't need to tell jsql about them.
+If you have a definded foreign key relationship with another table already defined, you don't need to tell bsql about them.
 For an object with foreign models, you can just access it as a attribute, and it will hand you a list of all objects (either dynamically or statically generated) associated with the object.